INCF/nineml-catalog/README.rst

 GitHub fork and open a pull request to the master branch of the INCF fork with a brief explanation of what your model models or amendment fixes (see https://help.github.com/articles/using-pull-requests/).

+To make merging with the central repository feasible it is strongly recommeded that you make any distinct sets of changes in separate feature branches from the central repo's master branch and then merge them together to create your "develop" branch of the catalog with all your customisations.

 Before opening a pull request, please add the author information and relevant scientific citations to comments within the annotations block of the document.